In-situ measurements of void fractions and bubble size distributions in bubble curtains: Experimental setup

 \subsection{Optical system}

 The optical system is schemetically shown in Figure \ref{fig:Setup}b and consists of a Magma G-235 camera with a KOWA 16 mm lens in a watertight casing.
-The framerate of the camera is set to $\sim 30\, Hz$ and the resolution is $1920 \times 1200 \, \text{pix}^2$.
-The bubbles pass through the measurement volume which is enclosed by 2 transparent plexiglass plates leading to a measurement volume of $V_{meas}=95.0 \times 59.7 \times 49.5\,\text{mm}^3$.
+The framerate of the camera is set to $\sim 30\,\mathrm{ Hz}$ and the resolution is $1920 \times 1200 \, \text{pix}^2$.
+The bubbles pass through the measurement volume which is enclosed by 2 transparent plexiglass plates leading to a measurement volume of $V_{meas}=95.0 \times 59.7 \times 49.5\,\mathrm{mm}^3$.
 The measurements have been calibrated using a transparent ruler which has been held against the front and back plate of the volume.
-Backlight illumination is provided through a costum made LED plate that is placed behind a diffusor plate.
-In order to keep the optical path free of bubbles, the distance between the camera and the measurement volume is shielded by a screening pipe, which has a narrow opening at the top to let entrapped air escape.
-The optical system is combined with a single PCB located above the measurement volume spanning half the measurement volume (see Figure \ref{fig:Setup}b) to enable direct comparison of the results.
-The entire arrangement is then placed in the center of the plume such that the optical measurement domain aligns with the hose generating the bubble screen as shown in Figure \ref{fig:Setup}c.
+Backlight illumination is provided through a custom made LED panel that is placed behind a diffusor plate.
+In order to keep the optical path free of bubbles, the region between the camera and the measurement volume is shielded by a screening pipe, which has a narrow opening at the top to let entrapped air escape.
+The optical system is combined with a single PCB located above the measurement volume spanning half the measurement volume (see Figure \ref{fig:Setup}b) to enable direct comparison of the results. \makeblue{Note that half of the length of this PCB extends beyond the plexiglas plates.
+This helped us ensure that the presence of the optical setup did not interfere with the measurement by confirming that the mean measured void fraction did not vary along this PCB.} The entire arrangement is then placed in the center of the plume such that the optical measurement domain aligns with the hose generating the bubble curtain as shown in Figure \ref{fig:Setup}c.